 Samantha lives with Attention Deficit / Hyperactivity Disorder (ADHS) like many individuals and has difficulty with all types of focus issues.
 She likes challenging herself with new mediums and materials; art and creating is the only thing she can bounce around with, spend hours working on, change directions a million times, and have a beautiful end product.
 There is no right or wrong in her process, but a desire for continuance in her learning process.
 Beauty comes in the fruition of chaos.
 From an alternative perspective, the work she creates offers her an opportunity to focus, and for others to explore their inner worlds, keying in a source of light and balance within themselves.

 With a formal training in art, she has vast knowledge of pigments and color theory.
 This is where Samantha now finds her focus in viscosity.
 She mixes and studies the reaction of fluid acrylics, in scientific methods, to harness their energies.
 With these methods, Samantha can control how the pigments attract or repel as they contest for space.
 The finished piece is a natural cellular-like form.
 Through procedural study and experimentation, Samantha is now able to achieve this effect with discipline and control, and leaves little to "the laws of chance."

-Samantha’s paintings have been displayed in New York, New Jersey, Philadelphia and Massachusetts.
+Samantha’s paintings have been displayed in Paris, Madrid, New York, Fort Lauderdale, New Jersey, Philadelphia and Massachusetts.
 She has also been fortunate to share her work during her studies in Shanghai, and hopes to one day return for exhibition.

 For commissions and other inquiries, please inquire on the contact page or send an email to firstname.lastname@example.org